 Method

 We tested the L-HRM parameterization with a simulation study that examined feasibility of parameter recovery with smaller samples (N = 250, 500) while varying the number of raters (R = 3, 6), time points (M = 3, 7) and type of trend (linear, logistic).
-Our original intentions were to also vary the number of items (J = 5, 20), however, the J=20 conditions required an exorbitant amount of computing resources and therefore we excluded that condition from the study.
+In all cases we used J=5 rated test items; preliminary exploration showed that a greater number of rated test items had little effect other than modestly reducing standard errors for estimating .
 The final set of results includes 14 conditions: 8 conditions crossing R, N and trend type for M = 3, and an additional 6 conditions crossing the same factors for M = 7 with the exclusion of conditions where R = 6 and N = 500.

 Generation of Ratings